peitonglee/AET-Net/README.md

 ## Trained Models and logs

-Note: trained models and logs will be released after the paper is accepted.
+Note: The code will be released after the paper is accepted.

 ## Acknowledgement